jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

     - use to delay supply air to pup trailer until the lead trailer supply pressure exceed the valve setting 60-86psi
     - this avoid to hold the trailer supply valve button in to charge trailers

+# Coupling units

+## Fifth wheel coupling

+- rated by based on
+    - tow vehicle weight
+    - maximum expect drawbar load
+    - vertical load to be carried by fifth wheel
+    - type of operation
+- types: stationary and sliding
+- after hooking up to a tractor, there should be no gap bw top plate and trailer king pin

+## Pintle hitches

+- pindle hook
+    - rigid type, use pin to lock the assembly
+- draw bar and eye
+    - has air chamber, push rod, and shoe
+    - designed to remove any clearance bw the hook and the trailer drawbar
+    - latch and locking pawl prevent the draw bar eye from jumping out of the hook
+- safety chains and hardware

 # Engine fundamentals

 - Force is the push or pull; lbs or N